 The film-to-digital converter works with the widest variety of formats of any converter in our lineup, including 135 (35mm),126, 127, 110, Advantex APS slides and negatives, microfiche, and Super 8 movie film.
 It’s unable to scan and convert physical photo prints, however.
 It can also digitize an image into 20MP JPEGs in about three seconds, which makes for pretty fast processing.
 It includes fast-loading slide adapters that allow you to quickly move your media through the converter with minimal effort.

 The 4.3-inch color display lets you see your images before and after digitization and rotate them clockwise as needed.
 It lacks serious photo-editing options, however, so touch-ups will require separate editing software if you want edits made.
 Images can be saved to SD or SDHC cards (not included) up to 32GB for easy transferring to your computer once you’re done converting.
-The device also has a HDMI to out jack for viewing on a TV, if you prefer.
+The device also has an HDMI-to-out jack for viewing on a TV, if you prefer.
 It also comes in three colors, which is a nice bonus to have.
 Overall, the Wolverine Titan 8-in-1 is easy to use and makes the conversion process fast and easy.

 Wolverine Titan 8-in-1